aeternity/protocol/CONSENSUS.md

 #### Genesis block

-The genesis block is special in the sense that it does not have a parent, no coinbase transaction and contains the initial state of the Æternity blockchain.
+The genesis block is special in the sense that it does not have a parent and contains the initial state of the Æternity blockchain.
 The initial state is generated from the distribution of the AETernity ERC20 token on the Ethereum blockchain at a given cut-off point.